 The temple also contains a great deal of engrossing art.
 Lingxiaobao Hall is a recent addition to the complex and, rather than feature images of Chinese myths and legends like the majority of temples, it’s decorated with paintings of Taiwanese scenery, culture, cultural figures, and sporting heroes.

-Marking the End of an Era: The Five Concubines Temple in Tainan
+Where an Era Ended: The Five Concubines Temple in Tainan

 This is a choice that’ll likely surprise Taiwan temple aficionados.
 The Five Concubines Temple was founded as a memorial of sorts to a quintet of ladies who decided that, rather than flee, they’d accompany their master to the next world.
 The five were concubines of Prince Ningjing, the nominal leader of the Ming pretender state that had established itself in Tainan after giving the Dutch the boot.